-In some states, pest/termite control companies must possess a liability insurance as well as a surety bond.
-Similar to a surety bond, a liability insurance is a process of proving financial capacity or presenting proof that the pest control company can pay for damages he causes.
+In some states, pest/termite control companies must possess liability insurance as well as a surety bond.
+Similar to a surety bond, liability insurance is a process of proving financial capacity or presenting proof that the pest control company can pay for damages it causes.
 Liability insurance affords payment for claims that results from the pest control company’s actions.
-Individual customers such as property owners, as well as the state, can file claims against a company’s liability insurance to recover damages.
+Individual customers such as property owners, as well as the state, can file claims against a company's liability insurance to recover damages.

 What is the importance of obtaining termite bonds?